 Polka dancing and throwing back a few piwo at home instead?
 Don't miss out.
 This year's Dyngus Day will also be livestreamed on Facebook.

 If you want a good laugh, you mustn’t miss DJ Kishka’s performances during Dyngus Day.
 After all, this guy is a legit celebrity here in C-town.
 He’s the local artist and businessman who’s known for his quirky, fun and uniquely Cleveland shows featured at Cleveland Kurentovanje, Sausagefest, Paczki Day, area Oktoberfests and other festivities.

 His shows, which will leave you breathless from the nonstop dancing and constant laughter, often draw hundreds of fans ranging from Polish grannies to mustached hipsters.
 And, yes, they’re all busting out their best polka dance moves.

 Ain't No Party Like a Polish Party

-Be one with your inner Clevelander at this year's Dyngus Day celebrations by kicking back a few Tyskie beers, checking out the Opening Ceremonies (10am), watching the Miss Dyngus Day Contest (6:00pm), and jigging to some of your favorite Polka tunes by your favorite polka bands (10am-8pm).
+Be one with your inner Clevelander at this year's Dyngus Day celebrations by kicking back a few Tyskie beers, checking out the Opening Ceremonies (10am), watching the Miss Dyngus Day Contest (4:30pm), and dancing to some of your favorite Polka tunes by your favorite polka bands (10am-8pm).